joshlerr/Sentiment_Analysis/README.md

 colnames(complaints_table)[15]<-"Company_response"
 colnames(complaints_table)[18]<-"Complaint_ID"
 ```
-2. After that, i started breaking down the sentences under the consumer response column into individual words. this multiplied the dataset into millions which becomes hard to make a sentiment analysis. thus, we start using the stop_word function which cutts down unwanted words like "the", "is"..etc. then, we also cut of some words that are not important for our analysis.
+2. After that, i started breaking down the sentences under the consumer response column into individual words. this multiplied the dataset into millions which becomes hard to make a sentiment analysis. thus, we start using the stop_word function which cuts down unwanted words like "the", "is"..etc. then, we also cut of some words that are not important for our analysis.
 ```r
 Data_by_word <- selected%>%
   group_by(Company) %>%